 We’re going to talk about 4 tried and tested incentive schemes that you can use to encourage your team to perform better.

 1. Paid Time-Off

 According to CakeHR, the top incentive that employees wish to have the most are more vacation days.
-To be precise, 30% of company workers would like to have this paid time-off.
+To be precise, 30% of company workers would like to have paid time-off.

 Compensated leaves come with a good amount of benefits to both employers and employees.
-Improved work ethics in the call center would perhaps be on top of the list of direct consequences, as agents would less likely call-in unexpectedly due to their time-off flexibility.
+Improved work ethic in the call center would perhaps be on top of the list of direct consequences, as agents would less likely call-in unexpectedly due to their time-off flexibility.

 The vacation leaves would also allow employees to have an improved level of work-life balance.
-Giving agents the opportunity to relax would cause them to return feeling refreshed and motivated to tackle your client’s calls.
+Giving agents the opportunity to relax would inspired them to return feeling refreshed and motivated to tackle your client’s calls.

 2. Peer Recognition